-J - Metadata management

-Processes to create and maintain sufficient metadata to support preservation, discovery and use of preserved digital content.

-discovery and use of preserved digital content.
-0 - Minimal awareness The organization has minimal awareness of either the need to manage metadata or basic principles for implementing it.
+J - Metadata management Processes to create and maintain sufficient metadata to support preservation, discovery and use of preserved digital content.
+0 - Minimal awareness to manage metadata or basic principles for implementing it.
 1 - Awareness The organization is aware of the need to manage metadata, and has an understanding of basic principles.
-The organization creates and maintains metadata for preservation, discovery and use at a basic level, for example: 2 - Basic • Content is described at collection level in a digital asset register.
+2 - Basic The organization creates and maintains metadata for preservation, discovery and use at a basic level, for example: Content is described at collection level in a digital asset register.
 An appropriate minimum descriptive metadata requirement exists.
 Metadata and documentation acquired with content is retained and preserved.
 Basic preservation metadata is captured at item level.
-The organization has implemented a managed process to create and maintain metadata for preservation, discovery and use, for example: Appropriate metadata standards are identified.
-3 - Managed Internal guidance and controlled vocabularies are in place to ensure consistency of metadata entry.
-Persistent unique identifiers are assigned and maintained for digital content. • Structural relationships between the data and metadata elements that form a particular digital object are maintained.
-The organization undertakes proactive management of metadata for preservation, discovery and use and looks for ways to enhance and improve processes, for example: Rich metadata exists for digital content where appropriate.
+3 - Managed The organization has implemented a managed process to create and maintain metadata for preservation, discovery and use, for example: Appropriate metadata standards are identified.
+Internal guidance and controlled vocabularies are in place to ensure consistency of metadata entry.
+Persistent unique identifiers are assigned and maintained for digital content.
+Structural relationships between the data and metadata elements that form a particular digital object are maintained.
+4 - Optimized The organization undertakes proactive management of metadata for preservation, discovery and use and looks for ways to enhance and improve processes, for example: Rich metadata exists for digital content where appropriate.
 Appropriate metadata standards are applied.
-Choice of metadata standards is revisited and reviewed 4 - Optimized periodically.
+Choice of metadata standards is revisited and reviewed periodically.
 Metadata and documentation can be enhanced throughout the lifetime of the content.
 Metadata enables a richer rendering/reuse experience for the user.
 Metadata is harvestable and reusable.
-Managed exit strategy is facilitated by standardized Managed exit strategy is facilitated by standardized content packaging and metadata standards. l content packaying and metadata standards.
+Content description of, or about, Indigenous or marginalized communities is authored in collaboration with them.
+Managed exit strategy is facilitated by standardized content packaging and metadata standards.